Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Results Overview

-{\bf Setup:} We consider a semi-supervised transfer setting where, initially, the learner has access to labeled source data $(\sFeatVect, \sLabVect)$ of size $n_P$, and unlabeled target data $\tFeatVect$ of size $n_Q$.
-The goal is to request few target labels, at most $n_Q$, and then return a classifier $\hat h$ with good target error.
+While all discussion so far assumed an i.i.d. labeled target sample from $Q$, an increasingly popular setting \citep{saha2011active, chen2011co, pmlr-v28-chattopadhyay13} consists of selective labeling of a sample of unlabeled datapoints from $Q_X$.
+In this section, we show that, despite the new dependencies introduced in such settings, the transfer exponent $\gamma$ still yields bounds on statistical accuracy, while also controlling labeling requirements.
+We will consider the following setup:

-This question has received recent attention \citep{saha2011active, chen2011co, pmlr-v28-chattopadhyay13}, with a recent theoretical treatment by \cite{berlind2015active} which show nontrivial transfer rates in terms of $n_Q$.
-Their result does not capture the source sample size $n_P$, which is explained here by the fact that their conditions hold with $\gamma = \infty$.
-However, for general $\gamma>0$, we can build on their approach to achieve the above oracle rates without prior knowledge of distributional parameters.
-Furthermore, the approach has the interesting guarantee that it only requests target labels \emph{if} they are beneficial, i.e., if the maximum budget $n_Q$ is not too small in terms of unknown $\gamma$; the \emph{threshold} for label requests is now a bit larger than that the \emph{oracle} threshold resulting from Theorem \ref{thm:expErrRates} (recall that target labels are less useful when $n_Q \ll n_P^{d_0/(d_0 + \gamma/\alpha)}$).
+\begin{quote} {\bf Setup:} The learner has access to labeled source data $(\sFeatVect, \sLabVect)$ of size $n_P$, and unlabeled target data $\tFeatVect$ of size $n_Q$.
+The goal is to request as few target labels as possible (at most $n_Q$ by design), and return a classifier $\hat h$, trained on the final labeled sample. \end{quote}